-Module 1: A New Approach- Module and the following supplementary materials FAQ Question 1: If I talk with families about doing anything except what is recommended, then I am condoning unsafe or unhealthy behaviors.
+Module 1: A New Approach Definitions of Key Terms Ajzen's Theory of Planned Behavior FAQs Question 1: If I talk with families about doing anything except what is recommended, then am I condoning unsafe or unhealthy behaviors?
 They need a firm message about what to do and what not to do or else they may not follow the recommendations.
 Question 2: This approach sounds very time consuming.
 I only get a limited time with families.
 Question 3: I have to document my teaching about safe sleep and/or breastfeeding.
 How can I use this approach?
 Question 4: I am not an expert about breastfeeding, or I am not an expert on safe sleep.
 How am I supposed to integrate these topics into a conversation?
 Question 5: What about using brochures, videos and other media to promote optimal breastfeeding and safe sleep?
 How do these approaches that help us reach a large number of caregivers fit into a Conversations Approach?
-Question 6: I provide information in groups settings-workshops or classes in settings such as WIC centers or Head Start sites, etc. How does the Conversations Approach apply to those types of situations?
-Module 2: How Babies Sleep and Eat-Module and the following supplementary materials FAQ Question 1: I really don't have much time with families.
-How can I add even more information to my interactions?
+Question 6: Is this really just motivational interviewing?
+Question 7: I provide information in groups settings-workshops or classes in settings such as WIC centers or Head Start sites, etc. How does the Conversations Approach apply to those types of situations?
+Module 2: How Babies Sleep and Eat FAQs Question 1: I really don't have much time with families.
+How can I add more information to my interactions?
 Question 2: Is there any evidence that sleep deprivation drives decisions about safe sleep and breastfeeding?
-Module 3: Understanding Current Recommendations - The following supplementary materials AAP Recommendations
+Module 3: Anticipating Reluctance and Refusal Choking: Why Choking is Less Likely When Baby is on the Back